daegalus/csrd/content.en/03-rules/04-experience-points.md

 Last, depending on the GM's outlook and the kind of campaign the group wants to play, a discovery could be a secret, an ethical idea, an adage, or even a truth.

-{{< hint info >}}
+> [!NOTE]
-It's a fine line, but ultimately the GM decides what constitutes a discovery as opposed to just something weird in the course of an adventure.
+> It's a fine line, but ultimately the GM decides what constitutes a discovery as opposed to just something weird in the course of an adventure.
 Usually, the difference is, did the PCs successfully interact with it and learn something about it?
 If so, it's probably a discovery.
-{{< /hint >}}

 **Artifacts:** When the group gains an artifact, award XP equal to the artifact's level and divide it among the PCs (minimum 1 XP for each character).
 Round down if necessary.
 For example, if four PCs discover a level 5 artifact, they each get 1 XP.
 Money, standard equipment, and cyphers are not worth XP.
 (Experience point awards for artifacts should usually apply even if the artifact was given to the PCs rather than found, because often such gifts are the rewards for success.)